 Basic car insurance needed to register ownership and purchase license plates or renewal stickers covers four principle insurance types.
 These are:

-- Third Party Liability – protects you from lawsuits up to the limit of your coverage.
-Minimum amount is $200,000, though many people opt for $1 million in coverage.
+- Third-Party Liability – protects you from lawsuits up to the limit of your coverage.
+The minimum amount is $200,000, though many people opt for $1 million in coverage.

 - Statutory Accident Benefits – pays medical and rehabilitation costs, regardless of fault.
 Coverage can also be increased over basic amounts

 - Direct Compensation-Property Damage – benefits your insurance company pays under certain conditions when another driver is at fault

 - Uninsured Automobile Coverage – protects you in a collision with an uninsured or unidentified vehicle, such as with a hit and run.

 DCPD and uninsured coverage can payout amounts for damage to your vehicle, but only damage that occurs due to a collision.
 To have insurance protection for water damage, you’ll need to extend coverage beyond the basics.

 Comprehensive Car Insurance Coverage

 Beyond extending basic coverage, the most common additions to a car insurance policy are collision and comprehensive coverage.
 These are sometimes combined into a product called all perils coverage.
 Any provision for collision coverage probably won’t apply to any water damage situation.
 Comprehensive car insurance is where we look for that coverage.